Complex and Adaptive Dynamical Systems: A Primer: Applications

-The remarkable result is, that the system follows an attractor pathway which runs through all experimentally known intermediate cell states, reaching the ground state $G_1$ in 12 steps.
+The remarkable result is that the system follows an attractor pathway {that} runs through all experimentally known intermediate cell states, reaching the ground state $G_1$ in 12 steps.

-\underline{\bf Comparison with random networks}\\ The properties of the boolean network depicted in Fig.\ \ref{networks2_fig_yeast_11_net} can be compared with those of a random boolean network.
+\runinhead{Comparison with Random Networks} The properties of the boolean network depicted in Fig.~\ref{networks2_fig_yeast_11_net} can be compared with those of a random boolean network.
 A random network of the same size and average connectivity would have more attractors with correspondingly smaller basins of attraction.
 Living cells clearly need a robust protein network to survive in harsh environments.

 Nevertheless, the yeast protein network shows more or less the same susceptibility to damage as a random network.
 The core yeast protein network has an average connectivity of $\langle K\rangle =27/11\simeq2.46$.
-The core network has only $N=11$ sites, a number far too small to allow comparison with the properties of $N-K$ networks in the thermodynamic limit $N\to\infty$.
-Nevertheless, an average connectivity of 2.46 is remarkably close to $K=2$, the critical connectivity for $N-K$ networks.
+The core network has only $N=11$ sites, a number far too small to allow comparison with the properties of $N$--$K$ networks in the thermodynamic limit $N\to\infty$.
+Nevertheless, an average connectivity of 2.46 is remarkably close to $K=2$, {i.e.} the critical connectivity for $N$--$K$ networks.

-\underline{\bf Life as an adaptive network}\\ Living beings are complex and adaptive dynamical systems, a subject we will further dwell-on in the chapter {\em ``Statistical modeling of Darwinian evolution''}.
+\runinhead{Life as an Adaptive Network} Living beings are complex and adaptive dynamical systems; a subject that we will further dwell on in Chap.~\ref{chap_evolution1}.
 The here discussed preliminary results on the yeast gene expression network indicate that this statement is not just an abstract notion.
 Adaptive regulative networks constitute the core of all living.

-\subsection{Application to neural networks}
+\subsection{Application to Neural Networks}